 3. Discussions with Bidders.
 Discussions may be conducted with bidders after receipt of the initial bid.
 These discussions may include discussions on price.
 If discussions are conducted, they will involve all responsive bidders and will be conducted in writing.
 Equivalent information will be provided to all bidders with whom discussions are conducted.
 As a result of these discussions bidders may be asked to submit revised bids.
 Bidders may respond to this request by submitting their initial bid unchanged, however prices cannot be increased, they must remain the same or lower.

 4. Bid Opening.
-Bids will be opened on or after the Due Date and Time.
+Bids will be opened on or after the Response Part Two Due Date and Time.
 The bid opening will not be public and will be conducted by an employee of the purchasing agency.
 If discussions are conducted with bidders, and bidders submit revised bids, the procedure for opening of these revised bids will be similar.

 5. Bid Register.
 A bid register will be prepared containing relevant bid information, and will be made public no less than 7 days before the successful bidder is notified of award of contract, pursuant to Section 9 of IC 5-22-7.3